 The permanent digital display was created by Halifax's local Acadian and Francophone community in partnership with Halifax Regional Municipality, and launched in April 2017.
 It features a presentation of photographs and quick facts telling the story of Nova Scotia’s large and active Acadian and Francophone community, from 1604 to present day.

-Notre history / Our Story celebrates Acadian and Francophone milestones such as the creation of the Conseil scolaire acadien provincial in 1996; details resources such as The Franco, a monthly newsletter created by and for the French-speaking population in the Halifax Regional Municipality; and marks notable dates and events like National Acadian Day.
+Notre history / Our Story celebrates Acadian and Francophone milestones such as the creation of the Conseil scolaire acadien provincial in 1996; local community radio Oui 98.5; and notable dates and events like National Acadian Day.

 Visit us anytime to view the display and take a look back in history and forward to the future. À bientôt!